HelmchenLabSoftware/td_dendrites/README.md

 ## Description

 This program runs the simulations and plots the corresponding panels described in the manuscript 'Unsigned temporal difference errors in cortical L5 dendrites during learning'.
-This means simulating models of mice with L5 sensory pyramidal neurons learning a go/no-go sensory discrimination task from a sensory discrimination plagued by distracting signals.
+This means simulating models of mice with L5 sensory pyramidal neurons learning a go/no-go sensory discrimination task from a sensory representation plagued by distractor signals.

 ### Installation